venkatraj/htdp/notes.md

 ; given: 7 expect: 49
 ```
 4. Function Template
+The next step is to take *inventory*, to understand what are the givens and what we need to compute.
 Translate the data definitions into an outline of the function.
 ```
 (define (area-of-square len)
   (...len...))